Contents

 India's $300B AI Shock

 These 6 million workers occupy a critical junction across several economic systems, and contraction in any one channel can have disproportionate macro effects.
 IT-BPO workers are a small share of India’s labor force, but they sit at an unusually important junction: they earn high formal-sector wages, pay income tax, support upper-urban discretionary consumption, and generate foreign exchange through services exports.
-If AI reduces the labor required per services contract, the first-order effect is lower hiring, wage compression, and loss of IT-BPO worker income.
-The second-order effect is weaker tax receipts, weaker urban demand, and eventually pressure on India’s current account if export revenue also compresses.

-• Tax base: India has 75.46 million income tax filers but only 28.16 million paid positive tax in AY 2023-24.
+• Tax base: India had 75.46 million income tax filers but only 28.16 million paid positive tax in AY 2023-24.
 The IT-BPO occupational cluster of six million workers earning Rs.
 14.7 lakh (about $16,000) average is overwhelmingly inside the positive-tax-paying 28 million people

 • Current Accounts: IT-BPO generates the bulk of the $204.7B in software services exports, which is India’s single largest source of net foreign exchange.
 On the other hand, India had a goods deficit of ~$280B in FY25.
 If IT-BPO export revenue growth slows from current trajectory, the rupee will depreciate, which feeds into oil and other import costs disproportionately borne by the entire population.